VA FileMan V. 22.2 Programmer Manual Banner

 DIHELP Array

 Text in the array that contains help is subscripted with integers.
-If more than one kind of help is being returned, a null node is put between them.
+If more than one kind of help is being returned, a NULL node is put between them.

 DIMSG Array